bar9/rust-course-2025-11-20/mdbook/src/day3/18_complete_system.md

 ## Task: Advanced Features and Extensions

-You've built a complete temperature monitoring system!
-Now let's explore advanced features and potential extensions to make it even more powerful.
+This chapter explores advanced features and potential extensions for the temperature monitoring system.

 **Your Achievement:**
 Over chapters 13-17, you built a production-ready embedded system from scratch: